RomRida/CoffeeMachine/README.md

 You have two main ways to launch this app:

-1) First navigate to `\docker\local\ ` directory located inside root of the project.
+1) First is to navigate to `\docker\local\ ` directory located inside root directory of the project.
    From terminal launch `docker-compose up` command;
    Postgres Database will launch after that;
-   Now, from your IDE lunch app with local spring profile, it will lunch on port 8083, but you can change that in `application-local.properties`
+   Now, from your IDE lunch app with `local` spring profile, it will lunch on port 8083, but you can change that in `application-local.properties`

 2) Second is to run application with local database (not from docker)